All the ways Congress is trying to address immigration this week

 House Republicans are planning -- if Trump consents (more on this later) -- to vote this week on two immigration proposals.
 This was set in motion before the family separation issue hit center stage -- it's about another politically polarizing issue: recipients of the Deferred Action for Childhood Arrivals program, which Trump ended but has been left in the court system's legal limbo.

-The bill drafted with moderates does address the family separation issue.
-But it does not reverse it -- in fact, some of the key players in drafting the bill itself say they have problems with how little it does on the issue.
+Both the bills drafted by moderates with GOP leadership and the more conservative option pushed by Virginia Republican Rep. Bob Goodlatte are expected to include language to address some parts of the family separation issue.
+But neither plan at this point reverses it -- in fact, some of the key players in drafting either bill itself say they have problems with how little it does on the issue.

 As for the bills themselves, here's the reality on that: